sumadithya/rice/README.md

 cp ~/rice/* ~/; cp ~/rice/.* ~/
 ```
 #### Current user
-good if you haven;t yet cofnigured your system
+good if you haven;t yet configured your system

 1. Change to your /home directory and clone the repository
 ```